neilslater/games_dice/README.md

 Returns the integer result of the roll.

+#### dice.result

+Returns the value from the last call to roll.
+This will be nil if no roll has been made yet.

+Takes no parameters.

+Returns either nil, or an integer.

 ## String Dice Descriptions

 The dice descriptions are a mini-language.
 A simple six-sided die is described like this: